 Norwood Amusement Park had little cars, boats, a Ferris wheel, Dodge ’em, and a little train that ran into the wooded area.
 It also had games of chance, including BB guns, Skee-ball and a Tilt-O-Whirl.
 The lower area, near the creek, had picnic tables and a shelter.

-Adapted from article By Mayor John M Brennan
+Adapted from interview with Mayor John M Brennan

 Originally published in Historical Herald, November 2008